-(E1) What are some issues with the idea that a word's meaning is simply whatever it refers to in the real world?
+- (E1) What are some issues with the idea that a word's meaning is simply whatever it refers to in the real world? - (E2) Is there any evidence that syntactic bootstrapping may be more useful for learning the meaning of words that aren't nouns than it is for learning the meaning of nouns?
+If so, what is it?